 Lillian and Larry Goodman Conference Center, 30 S. Wells Street, Chicago

-JWF's Annual Meeting takes place every winter.
+JWF's Annual Meeting takes place every summer.
 Join us as we review the progress of our previous year and set the agenda for the next one.
 This event is open to all JWF Trustees and anyone interested in learning more about our work.
 The event is generously supported by a grant from the Joseph L. and Emily K. Gidwitz Memorial Foundation.

 The JWF Power Lunch is a roundtable luncheon where participants work together with powerful women to learn how they can make a difference in the lives of Jewish women and girls, choose from a list of topics and a variety of speakers focused on women's issues, and interact with experts ready to motivate, educate, and enlighten the audience.